-In total, 36 agency staff were formally interviewed.
-These interviews consisted of 14 random staff from all three shifts.
+The FCF has a total of 531 full-time staff positions assigned to the facility, with approximately 73% being security staff.
+Approximately 10% of security staff hold supervisory positions.
+In total, 34 FCF and agency staff were formally interviewed.
+These interviews consisted of 12 random staff from all three shifts.
 Random staff were selected from daily shift rosters dependent on that day's assigned duty post.
-Specifically, in interviewing line-class staff, the auditors randomly selected staff members who were currently assigned to specific housing units, programmatic activities, or those having roving assignments.
+Specifically, in interviewing line-class staff, the auditor randomly selected staff members who were currently assigned to specific housing units, programmatic activities, or those having roving assignments.
 Additionally, the specific duty assignments polled were varied with each of the three shift rosters.
 This selection process was devised so as to encourage interviews with staff possessing cumulative experience in various functional areas throughout the facility.

-Twenty-two specialized staff were also interviewed.
-In many instances, their designated protocols were responsive to the roles these staff members serve within the agency.
+Twenty-three specialized staff were also interviewed.
+Their designated protocols were responsive to the roles these staff members serve within the agency.
 Hence, their interview selection was targeted.
-Likewise, many times these staff members served in more than one PREA specific capacity.
+In several instances these staff members served in more than one PREA specific capacity.
 For example, the facility PREA Point Person was also tasked as the designated facility staff member responsible for monitoring retaliation.
-So again, this selection was deliberate, allowing some staff members to provide responses to more than one interview protocol.
-However, in instances where several staff members performed the same job function, such as correctional officers, it was possible to design a stratified sampling scheme based on daily work or shift rosters.
+So again, their selection was deliberate, allowing some staff members to provide responses to more than one interview protocol.
+However, in instances where several staff members performed the same job function, such as correctional officers, it was possible to design a stratified sampling scheme based solely on daily work or shift rosters.

-This understood, those 22 specialized and 14 random staff were able to provide responses to 35 interview protocols for the following audited areas: 1 Agency Head, 1 Superintendent, 1 PREA Coordinator, 1 PREA Compliance Manager, 1 Agency Contract Administrator, 5 Intermediate or Higher-Level Supervisors, 1 Medical Staff, 1 Human Resources Staff, 1 SAFE/SANE Nurse, 3 Volunteers, 3 Contractors, 2 Investigative Staff at the Agency/Facility Level, 2 Staff who Perform Screening for Risk of Victimization and Abusiveness, 2 Staff who Supervise Inmates in Segregated Housing, 2 Staff on the Sexual Abuse Incident Review Team, 1 Designated Staff Member Charged with Monitoring Retaliation, 1 Security Staff First Responders, 3 Non-Security First Responders, and 3 Intake Staff.
+This understood, those 23 specialized and 12 random staff were able to provide responses to 38 interview protocols for the following audited areas: 1 Agency Head, 1 Superintendent, 1 PREA Coordinator, 1 Regional PREA Compliance Manager, 1 Facility PREA Compliance Manager, 1 Agency Contract Administrator, 3 Intermediate or Higher-Level Supervisors, 2 Medical Staff, 1 Mental Health Staff, 1 Human Resources Staff, 1 SAFE/SANE Nurse, 1 Contractor, 2 Investigative Staff at the Agency/Facility Level, 3 Staff who Perform Screening for Risk of Victimization and Abusiveness, 2 Staff who Supervise Inmates in Segregated Housing, 1 Staff on the Sexual Abuse Incident Review Team, 1 Designated Staff Member Charged with Monitoring Retaliation, 2 Security Staff First Responders, 1 Non-Security First Responders, and 1 Intake Staff Member.